 This call has been published as an open Call for Action which you can read here.
 This was signed by over 80 renowned researchers urging the G7 to measure progress beyond GDP, as societal wellbeing alongside. social and environmental factors.
 It calls on the G7 to build structures and align policies accordingly.
 Read the press release here

 Join us in supporting and rethinking prosperity fit for the 21st century.

 The IGP has been honored to be part of the Think7 process, from co-chairing a Task Force, to publishing research-based policy recommendations to critically change the conversation on social protections and prosperity.
-This is undoubtedly one of the most pressing and challenging issues facing our geo-politically contested world today, and we look forward to seeing how these actions are taken forwarded in informing an impactful G7 presidency in June 2022.
+This is undoubtedly one of the most pressing and challenging issues facing our geo-politically contested world today, and we urge these actions are taken forwarded in informing commitments coming out of the G7 Summit.